LT-Schmiddy/mm-forms-use-more-items/thunderstore_package/README.md

-# Forms use more items
+# Forms Use More Items

-Allows Link's transformation to use a few more items than they normally can.
+Enables Link's transformation to use a few more items than they normally can.

-Deku Link:
+Deku Link can now use:

 * Deku Sticks
 * Magic Beans

-Goron Link:
+Goron Link can now use:

 * Bombs
 * Bombchus
 * Deku Nuts
 * Magic Beans

-Zora Link:
+Zora Link can now use:

 * Bombs
 * Bombchus
 * Deku Sticks